-The most dramatic case of silencing people and stopping the right of us to have our own free will expression etc. and a medical professional who is attempting to help people attempting to make our lives better, attempting to educate people.
+The most dramatic case of silencing people and stopping the right of us to have our free will expression etc. and a medical professional who is attempting to help people attempting to make our lives better, attempting to educate people.

 That is just the worst thing that I’ve ever heard that another organization can do.
-So your husband, Dr. Gary Fettke, he wasn’t selling, providing the wrong medication.
+So your husband, Dr. Gary Fettke, wasn’t selling, or providing the wrong medication.
 He wasn’t jabbing people with things he wasn’t meant to.

 He wasn’t inappropriately behaving.

 There’s no case of patient harm and no case of patient complaint.
 This was that notification was from a dietitian at the hospital.
-And he end up with three notifications to AHPRA over three years.
+And he ended up with three notifications to AHPRA over three years.

 Two of them from Tasmania and one from Western Australia.

 I’m curious.
 You’re great, but I’m fired up now.
 So what’s interesting is, is that when somebody says that you have to do something, the scientific community says, well, there’s no evidence to support that.
 That whole issue around gluten consumption and decreasing the lack of gluten consumption for certain people was Pooh poohed for many, many years until celiacs, became a thing.

 And now actually, it’s generally accepted that it’s okay for celiac people to stop consuming wheat products that contain gluten.
 And there was no evidence to back up their claim when they were saying you shouldn’t be told to stop eating gluten.
 There was no evidence backing up their claim that when people stopped eating gluten, they would get worse.